NAIA men's soccer championship

-The NAIA Men's Soccer Championship is the annual tournament to determine the national champions of NAIA men's collegiate soccer in the United States and Canada.
+The NAIA Men's Soccer Championship is the annual tournament to determine the national champions of NAIA men's college soccer in the United States and Canada.
 It has been held annually since 1959.

 The most successful program is Quincy (IL), with 11 NAIA national titles.

-The current champion is Bethel (IN), which won its first men's national title in 2022.
+The current champions are Dalton State, who won their first men's national title in 2024.